 I immigrated to New Zealand in 1984 and quickly fell in love with the natural environment.
-Tramping (backpacking) takes me throughout the South Island and gives me the chance to see and experience the backcountry in all her moods, as well as to photograph, draw and paint the landscape.
+Tramping (backpacking) takes me throughout the South Island and gives me the chance to see and experience the backcountry in all her moods, as well as to photograph, draw and paint lichen and the landscape.

 Botanical Art Worldwide, Auckland Botanical Gardens Gallery, 30 March - 1 July 2018.
 The work shown is Haematomma alpinum growing on Melicytus alpinus.
 The exhibition will then travel to Wellington (1 August - 9 September 2018) and Blenheim (3 November - 9 December 2018).